philipperemy/tensorflow-class-activation-mapping/README.md

-## Toy example on MNIST cluttered dataset
+## MNIST cluttered dataset with LeNet

 *LeNet* was used on the [MNIST cluttered dataset]((https://github.com/deepmind/mnist-cluttered)), provided by DeepMind.
 We removed the last fully connected layers and replaced them with the **Class Activation Map**.